OsmoTagger/OsmoTagger/README.md

 # README

-OpenStreetEditor is an open-source project for editing OpenStreetMap maps, utilizing the fast and powerful [GLMap framework](https://globus.software) for displaying OpenStreetMap maps.
+OpenStreetEditor is an open-source project for editing OpenStreetMap maps on iOS, utilizing the fast and powerful [GLMap framework](https://globus.software) for displaying OpenStreetMap maps.

 ## Resources